deavmi/homepage/content/blog/niknak_updates.md

 routines I need for other projects of mine **and** making them available to the greater D community.

-below are just _some_ of the pull requests (some earlier ones were left out as I just grabbed the ones which were already open in my browser's tabs).
+Below are just _some_ of the pull requests (some earlier ones were left out as I just grabbed the ones which were already open in my browser's tabs).

 | Changeset                                                | Link                                      |